Understanding UV Ink Adhesion

 - Check dimensions — Make sure your blanks fit within the E1's print area

-Primer: When and Why
+Adhesion Promoter: When and Why

 💡Primer Application